Aisle5Oakland/aisle5oakland.github.io/_beermenu/50-Sudwerk-Dry-Hop-Lager.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
+long_desc: "The perfect blend of West Coast piney citrus hop aromas mixed with the crisp refreshment of a German Helles lager.
+This classic lager style is dry-hopped with copious amounts of Amarillo, Simcoe and Cascade hops to create a new-age West Coast craft lager like none other."
 ---

 This is a description for Sudwerk Dry Hopped Lager